prometheusresearch/rios/docs/source/instrument_specification.rst

 ``required``
     :Type: Boolean
     :Description: Indicates whether or not a response is required for this Row.
+This means that at least one column in this Row contains a value.
 This property is optional, and, if not specified, is assumed to be false.

 Base Types